lkuich/JHJ/README.md

 </body>
 ```

-At runtime, this will replace the `div` marked with `data-src` with the source of `app.html`.
+At startup, this will replace the `div` marked with `data-src` with the source of `app.html`.
 This is great for nesting and isolating certain server-side functionality to a specific component.

 ## Examples